Asabeneh/JavaScript-for-Everyone/readMe.md

 ## localStorage

 Local storage is the para of the web storage API which is used to store data on the browser with no expiration data.
-The data will be availabe on the browser even after the browser is closed.
-There are five methods to work on local stroage:
+The data will be available on the browser even after the browser is closed.
+There are five methods to work on local storage:
 _setItem(), getItem(), removeItem(), clear(), key()_

 ##### Setting item to the localStorage